Creamy Whipped Taramasalata Recipe (Greek Fish Roe Dip)

 INGREDIENTS NOTES

 Tarama: You can usually find tarama at Greek or Mediterranean specialty stores.
-I use the Krinos Tarama carp caviar, which is a delicate carp roe that is naturally cured and aged and comes in a 250 grams jar.
+I use the Krinos Tarama carp caviar, which is a delicate carp roe that is naturally cured and aged and comes in a 250-gram jar.
 I found the best results using carp roe caviar instead of lumpfish caviar.
+The natural colour of tarama is a bright pink, but it becomes more muted as it’s mixed with potatoes, oil, and lemon juice.

 Potatoes: Yellow potatoes or Yukon gold work well for this recipe.
 I haven’t tried this recipe with Russet potatoes.
 This recipe uses about 1.25 pounds (567 grams) of potatoes.

 Oil: I use olive oil for this recipe because it adds an earthy flavour to the dip.
 I find that this dip still tastes great after it’s been in the fridge.
 Olive oil solidifies in the fridge and at cooler temperatures, but I haven’t found olive oil to alter the texture of this dip too much.
-If you’d like, you can substitute canola oil, avocado oil or another light-flavoured vegetable oil instead of olive oil.
+If you’d like, you can substitute canola oil, avocado oil, or another light-flavoured vegetable oil for olive oil.

 KITCHEN TOOLS RECOMMENDED